 Gold mining is still practiced today in Helena.
 The Bureau of Land Management lists a total of 842 active mining claims in the city.
 These mining claims are complemented by numerous recreational panning areas located throughout the region.

-There are a number of laws governing prospecting in Helena.
+There are a number of laws that govern prospecting in Helena National Forest as well as the other National Forests in Montana.
 Most of these laws also apply to Montana in general, so you should give them sufficient attention before prospecting.
+To summarize, panning doesn't require any permits.
+Small sluices are allowed, but suction dreding is heavily regulated.
 A detailed breakdown of Montana's gold mining laws can be found on the USDA's official PDF guide for prospecting.

 Gold-bearing rivers run throughout Montana, making it one of the richest states in America.
 Naturally, veteran prospectors prefer some of these rivers to others.
 Below we will review a number of Montana's most popular prospecting rivers.

 A tributary of the Jefferson River, the Big Hole River is located in Beaverhead County.
 Gold was first discovered here in 1862 and prospectors then quickly descended upon the area.
 Over the following years, an estimated $5 million worth of gold was discovered in Big Hole River.

 Although a lot of gold was extracted here during the height of its popularity, it remains one of the richest rivers in Montana.
 The promise of placer gold continues to attract prospectors to the Big Hole River.

 Montana prospectors regularly pan in the Blackfoot River.
 But with ample opportunity for recreational activity, the Blackfoot River is also frequented by fishermen, swimmers, and kayakers.
 This makes it a good choice if you're hoping to do some panning during a family vacation.